Beijing city fortifications: History

 A second expansion of the city occurred between 1436 and 1445, on the orders of Emperor Ying of the Ming dynasty.
 Major works included the addition of an extra layer of bricks on the interior side of the city walls, creating the southern end at Taiye Lake, construction of gate towers, barbicans and watchtowers at nine major city gates, construction of the four corner guard towers, setting up a Paifang on the outside of each major city gate and replacing wooden moat bridges with stone bridges.
 Sluices were built under the bridges and revetments of stone and brick were added to the embankment of the moat.

-The newly expanded city wall and moat system was 45 lis (22.5 km) around the perimeter, providing formidable defence.
+The newly expanded city wall and moat system was 45 li (22.5 km) around the perimeter, providing formidable defence.
 The Imperial Tombs were built on the outskirts of the city.
 Changping city, a supply city, interior sections of the Great Wall and other distant fortifications were built for the protection of Beijing during a siege.

 The city faced many invasions from the Mongols.
 In 1476 construction of an outer city was proposed.
 In 1553, a large rectangular outer city wall and moat system was completed to the south of the original city, forming a shape similar to the "凸" character.
 This defensive perimeter was maintained for nearly 400 years.

 The wall and moat defense system was retained unchanged by the Qing dynasty (1644–1912).
-However, the Imperial city was completely redesigned.
-Many houses that had been used as residences by Ming dynasty inner cabinet officials were converted into housing for commoners, as were many imperial official's offices, servant's quarters, warehouses, and hay storage barns.
-The Han Chinese were forced to live in the Outer city or outside the city, as the Inner city residences became exclusively homes for the Eight Banners—Manchus related to the emperor.
+However, the imperial city was completely redesigned.
+Many houses that had been used as residences by Ming dynasty inner cabinet officials were converted into housing for commoners, as were many imperial officials' offices, servants' quarters, warehouses, and hay storage barns.
+The Han Chinese were forced to live in the Outer City or outside the city, as the Inner City residences became exclusively homes for the Eight Banners—Manchus related to the emperor.
 Additional housing was built in the Inner city for imperial relatives, along with Buddhist temples of the Gelug sect.
 The "Three Mounts Five Gardens" park in the western suburbs was also built at this time.

-When the British first arrived Beijing during the Qing dynasty, they recorded the four parts of city on newspaper as: Chinese City (Outer City), Tartar City (Inner City), Imperial City and Forbidden City.
+When the British first arrived in Beijing during the Qing dynasty, they recorded the four sectors of the city on newspaper as: Chinese City (Outer City), Tartar City (Inner City), Imperial City and Forbidden City.